From the American Diabetes Organization:

 ~ Cook with less fat.
 Use a low-fat or fat-free way to cook.
 You can cut down on total fat by broiling, microwaving, baking, roasting, steaming or grilling foods.
 Nonstick pans and cooking sprays also work well.

 ~ Boost the flavor with seasonings and sauces instead of fats.
 Look for recipes that use herbs and spices for flavor instead of fat.
-Try using these seasonings on foods:
+Try using these seasonings on foods:- Squeeze fresh lemon juice on steamed vegetables, broiled fish, rice or pasta.

 - Try lemon pepper or mesquite seasoning on chicken.